CathGirL1/CathGirL1/README.md

 ✨ Interests: Passionate about backend, web development, and video games.
 Committed to continuous learning of new technologies and programming techniques, focused on staying up to date in the IT field.
 Currently learning: software engineering fundamentals and design patterns.

-🚀 Future plan: pursue a Bachelor’s Degree in Software Engineering.
+🚀 Future plan: pursue a Bachelor’s Degree in Computer Science.

 ---